 - Drivers with EU licences must be at least 21 in order to be accepted by our insurers.

-You will apply to be on the SU insurance policy, which is fully comprehensive.
-You will need to satisfy our insurers about your health, insurance record and driving licence record (i.e. points!), and will need to produce both parts of your driving licence, which will be scanned and saved in a secure part of the University network.
+You will apply to be on the SU insurance policy, which is comprehensive.
+You will need to satisfy our insurers about your health, insurance record and driving licence record (i.e. points!), and will need to produce your licence and a licence check from the Government's online system, which will be scanned and saved in a secure part of the University network.

 Will the insurance cost me anything?